g10ria/g10ria.github.io/readme.md

-my dev blog for limeade. in heavy need of some styling.
+my dev blog for the limeade project.